ozone-his/ozone-docs/docs/implementers/backup-restore.md

 export COMPOSE_PROFILES='openmrs-restore,odoo-restore'
 ```

-And run Ozone to proceed to the restore.
+And run Ozone to proceed with the restore.

 Eg, using the standard Start & Stop instructions: